Fund helps kids win Chincoteague ponies

-Alyssa Jastram can’t remember a time she didn’t love the Chincoteague ponies, the small, spirited horses that live in the wild in Tidewater Virginia.
+Alyssa Jastram can’t remember a time she didn’t love the Chincoteague ponies, the small, spirited horses that live in the wild on the coastal islands of Virginia.

-She learned to ride on an elderly Chincoteague pony her parents adopted as a rescue animal.
+She learned to ride on an elderly Chincoteague pony her parents adopted as a rescue.
 She has read the landmark children’s book “Misty of Chincoteague” repeatedly.

 This week, the Ridgely 11-year-old will realize the fantasy of countless horse-loving children around the world: like Maureen and Paul Beebe, the orphans at the center of Marguerite Henry’s 1947 novel, she’ll soon have a young Chincoteague pony all her own.